logiqai/docs/logiq-server-configuration/filters.md

 # Filters

 Incoming data streams can be filtered before they are written to the final store in the S3 / S3 compatible bucket.
-Filter expressions allow fine grained matching on key attributes from the ingested data.
+Filter expressions allow fine-grained matching on key attributes from the ingested data.

-Filters are defined using the _**"filters"**_ keyword in the LOGIQ configuration file.
+Filters are defined using the _**"filters"**_ keyword in the Apica Ascent configuration file.
 A filter definition consists of a name and a condition.
 E.g.

 ```text
 filters: